Bing Dawe b. 1952

 Dawe graduated from the University of Canterbury, Ilam School of Fine Arts in the mid 1970s, and has exhibited extensively throughout New Zealand and overseas.
 He has had well over forty solo exhibitions, including a major survey exhibition at the Robert McDougall Art Gallery in Christchurch in 1999.
 Dawe has won numerous awards, including the prestigious Wallace Visa Gold Award in 1999.

-Dawe has exhibited in ARTIS Gallery as a member of the Medal Artists of New Zealand Group since 2017.
-We are pleased to announce representation of Bing Dawe as of June 2023.
+Dawe has exhibited in ARTIS Gallery as a member of the Medal Artists of New Zealand Group since 2017 and has been represented by the Gallery since 2023.

 Exhibitions